 As a lateral associate, I was attracted to Alston & Bird for many reasons, but namely the firm culture and opportunities for mentorship.
 From my first interviews, I was impressed by how many vibrant and smart women comprise the Los Angeles office, and how the attorneys at the firm know each other both at and outside of work.
 People at the firm freely express themselves, and their personalities, and know their colleagues in a meaningful way.
 The formal mentorship program also appealed to me as a mid-level associate.
 I have experienced some incredibly impactful informal mentoring due to the strength of the interpersonal relationships within the firm.
 Additionally, as I continue to gain litigation experience, I was drawn to Alston & Bird for the opportunity to work on complex litigation matters for a wide-range of industry groups.

---Courtney Wright is a Real Estate Finance & Investment Associate who joined the firm in 2011.
+--Gillian Clow is a senior associate in the Litigation & Trial Practice Group who joined the firm in 2017.
 She resides in our Los Angeles office.

---Ambrea Watts is an associate in the firm’s Energy Group.
-She joined the firm in 2012 and resides in our Washington, DC office.
+--Kevin Minoli is a partner in the Environmental, Land Use & Natural Resources Group who joined the firm in 2018.
+He resides in our Washington, DC office.